Winfried Schmidt: War against the Soviet Union

-On 23 June 1941, Schmidt was appointed Staffelkapitän (squadron leader) of 8.
-Staffel of Jagdgeschwader 3 (JG 3—3rd Fighter Wing).
+The Gruppe relocated to an airfield at Moderówka on 18 June where the Gruppe concluded their last preparations for Operation Barbarossa, the German invasion of the Soviet Union on 22 June 1941.
+At the start of the campaign, JG 3 was subordinated to the V. Fliegerkorps (5th Air Corps), under command of General der Flieger Robert Ritter von Greim, which was part of Luftflotte 4 (4th Air Fleet), under command of Generaloberst Alexander Löhr.
+These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing Ukraine and its capital Kiev.

+On 23 June, 7. and 8.
+Staffel were briefly detached from III.
+Gruppe and ordered to Dub where they augmented I. Gruppe.
+Operation from Dub on 26 June, Schmidt claimed two Tupolev SB bombers shot down.
+On 27 June, the two detached Staffeln rejoined III.
+Gruppe which had moved to Hostynne.
+That day, Schmidt claimed two Ilyushin DB-3 bombers.
+Another DB-3 claimed on 29 June took his total to ten aerial victories claimed.
+On 23 June, Schmidt had been appointed Staffelkapitän (squadron leader) of 8.
+Staffel of JG 3.
 He succeeded Oberleutnant Willy Stange who was killed in action the day before, the first day of Operation Barbarossa, the German invasion of the Soviet Union.
+On 6 July, III.
+Gruppe moved to Polonne, located approximately 80 km west-southwest of Zhytomyr, where they stayed until 21 July.

 On 11 July, Schmidt was severely wounded in combat near Fastiv.
 Schmidt had been hit in the lung by the defensive fire of a Tupolev SB tail gunner.
 His wingman Leutnant Wilhelm Lemke managed to guide him back to the airfield at Polonne.
-There, he crashed his Messerschmitt Bf 109 F-2 (Werknummer 8236—factory number).
+There, he crashed his Bf 109 F-2 (Werknummer 8236).
 The next day, Schmidt was replaced by Oberleutnant Franz Beyer as commander of 8.
 Staffel.
+Schmidt was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 18 September 1941 for 19 aerial victories claimed.
+Due to the severe injuries sustained, Schmidt was hospitalized for many months and never returned to combat operations.
+Following a period of convalescence, he was posted to the staff of 7.
+Jagd-Division (7th Fighter Division).
+In January 1944, Schmidt was promoted to Hauptmann (captain).

 Later life

 Schmidt died on 2 August 1999 at the age of in Frechen, Germany.

 Summary of career

 Aerial victory claims

+According to Obermaier, Schmidt was credited with 19 aerial victories claimed in approximately 150 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 19 aerial victory claims.
 This figure includes 14 aerial victories on the Eastern Front and four on the Western Front.